nfsi-canada/OrientPy/docs/scripts.rst

                             the --server-wf settings.
       --dtype DTYPE         Specify the data archive file type, either SAC or MSEED.
 Note the default behaviour is to search for SAC files.
-Local archive files should not include the extension of '.SAC' or '.MSEED'.
+Local archive files should not include the extension '.SAC' or '.MSEED'.
 These are case dependent, so specify the correct case here.

     Server Settings: